 This drop in revenue could translate to a similar drop in share value of the company of 10 cents per share.
 This loss in share value might be higher if customers looking for RALs decide to have their tax returns prepared in some other company.
 H&R was aiming to increase this segment of its business next year because the company had full funding for RALs, something that many other tax preparation companies do not have.

-H&R’s lawsuit allege that HSBC is pulling out of underwriting the RALs because it fears it would lose money without the IRS’ tax indicator information.
+H&R’s lawsuit alleges that HSBC is pulling out of underwriting the RALs because it fears it would lose money without the IRS’ tax indicator information.

 Check out more Tax Related News stories by clicking that link.